Maine Dental Assisting Training and Certification

 Get ready to learn about dental specialties, the names of the teeth, and which teeth are primary and permanent.
 We’ll also be looking at the surface of teeth as well as learning the basics of healthy teeth and tissue.

 sterilizing, Disinfecting, and caring for the Treatment Room

 This course will teach you about the importance and the correct methods for sterilization and disinfection of dental treatment rooms and instruments.
 We’ll review OSHA standards and infectious materials.
 You’ll also learn proper handling techniques for sharp materials and how to prepare an anesthetic syringe.

 This unit will be an introduction to the methods of safe mounting and digital X-ray imaging.
 You’ll learn acceptable radiation safety levels.
 We’ll also review common errors, techniques, and control factors for x-ray imaging.
 Once reviewed, you’ll transition to practicing what you’ve learned.
-Finally, we’ll help you prepare and study for the Dental Assisting National Board (DANB) Radiation Health and Safety (RHS) exam.

 the basics of Four-Handed Dentistry